-Congenital anomalies of the uterus are the malformations in the uterus that develop during embryonic life.
+Congenital anomalies of the uterus are the congenital malformations in the uterus that develop during embryonic life.
 A uterine anomaly is when a woman’s uterus develops differently when in the womb.
 Less than 5% of women have congenital anomalies of the uterus, however, it has been observed that 25% of women who experienced miscarriage or preterm delivery have a congenital uterine anomaly.

 Why does a congenital anomaly of the uterus occur?

 Normally, the development of the female reproductive tract i.e. oviduct, uterus, cervix and upper vagina occurs from the Mullerian ducts.
 These are a pair of organs found in the female foetus when she is in her mother’s womb.
 From each of the Mullerian ducts, one fallopian tube and half of the uterus develop.
 These go on to fuse later on and form one organ with paired fallopian tubes.
 When this procedure doesn’t occur normally, defects and anomalies form in the uterus.

 Types of congenital uterine anomalies

 There are various types of congenital uterine anomalies, including –

 Septate uterus – In this condition, the uterus appears normal from the surface, but it is divided into two different halves by a septum, on the inside.
 The septum can be of any size and thickness.
 Septate uterus is one of the most commonly diagnosed congenital uterine anomalies, responsible for 45% of all congenital uterine anomaly cases.

 Arcuate uterus – In this condition, the uterus appears normal from the outside, but there is a shallow groove of 1 cm or less in the internal surface of the endometrial cavity.
 These kinds of anomalies make up for 7% of all congenital uterine anomalies.